RVgo4it/mmsgate/README.md

 ```
 docker exec -it sudo nano /etc/flexisip/mmsgate.conf
 ```
-Edit the MMSGate config, adding API ID and passwrod, webdns name and other settings as needed.
+Edit the MMSGate config, adding API ID and password, webdns name and other settings as needed.

 Once back at the command prompt, restart the mmsgate container.

-## Setup Voip.ms
+## Setup VoIP.ms

 The following will configure your VoIP.ms account to work with MMSGate.

-Logon to Voip.ms portal, https://voip.ms/
+Logon to VoIP.ms portal, https://voip.ms/

 * Select "DID Numbers"->"Manage DID(s)".
 * Edit each DID that will be used with MMSGate.